Visit England > Cotswolds > Stow on the Wold

 Pubs in Stow on the Wold

-- Travelling around the Cotswolds, and many other places in England, you will come across many pubs with claims of great age and history.
-The Royalist Inn (and hotel) in Stow is the record breaker of them all, and claims to have been in existence for more than 1000 years!
 Fancy something more modern?
 Try the Kings Arms for a good selection of real ale in a pub that 'only' dates back 500 years, but has the extra honour that King Charles slept here before the Battle of Naseby (1645)!

-Places to visit, Stow on the Wold
+Stow on the Wold places to visit